 Vegan & Plant-based program – An increasing number of our customers, staff, and vendors are interested in eating plant-based diets, for health, social, and environmental reasons.
 We are committed to providing nutritious meals for all diets and are excited about the expanding demand for plant-based diets.
 Our team aims to make it easy and delicious to reduce dietary intake of animal products for customers who are concerned about the negative effects of the meat and dairy industries.
 Through feedback from customer surveys and engaging with students in the GMU Vegan Society, we gain inspiration and ideation for improving our plant-based offerings around campus.
 In partnership with the Humane Society’s Food Forward program, we run a plant-based cooking/menu training for our chefs and managers to keep on top of current trends toward vegan and vegetarianism.

 Animal Welfare Commitments – Sodexo currently sources shell eggs from cage-free operations and its pork from producers who do not use gestation crates.
-These commitments have recently been expanded to a commitment to source all liquid eggs from cage-free hens by the end of 2020.
-Sodexo Universities segment will source cage-free liquid and hard-cooked/boiled eggs with a phased-in approach beginning this July, to be complete by the end of 2018.
+Furthermore, they have pledged to source only cage free shell and liquid eggs worldwide by 2025.
+In the US, as of May 2020, 80% of shell eggs, 83% of liquid eggs, and 57% of processed eggs used by Sodexo are cage free.
+Moving forward, Sodexo will continue to seek and support cage-free alternatives with its suppliers for other egg products, as well as for other species (rabbits, sows...).
 In 2017, Sodexo eliminated the use of veal crates from its supply chain.
 The company has outlined a phased approach to sourcing poultry, beef and veal from suppliers who foster improved animal well-being.
-Five of our most high volume pork products – in the bacon, pork butt and pork loin categories – will transition to open sow housing this July, which allows the sow to roam more freely after the pregnancy is confirmed.
+Five of our most high-volume pork products – in the bacon, pork butt and pork loin categories transitioned to open sow housing in 2018 – which allows the sow to roam more freely after the pregnancy is confirmed.